Greg Buckner: Professional career

 After playing with the Dallas Mavericks from 1999 to 2002, Buckner signed with the Philadelphia 76ers as a free agent.
 Then he signed with the Denver Nuggets.
 In 2006, he re-signed with the Dallas Mavericks, but after one season, he was traded to the Timberwolves for Trenton Hassell on September 28, 2007.
 On June 27, 2008, the Timberwolves traded him to the Memphis Grizzlies with O. J. Mayo, Marko Jarić, and Antoine Walker for Kevin Love, Mike Miller, Brian Cardinal, and Jason Collins.

 On July 9, 2009, Buckner was traded to the Dallas Mavericks as a part of the four-team deal among Grizzlies, Mavericks, Orlando Magic and Toronto Raptors.

 Coaching career

-On July 29, 2011, he joined the Houston Rockets as a player development coach, serving for five seasons.
+On July 29, 2011, Buckner joined the Houston Rockets as a player development coach, serving for five seasons.
 Buckner reached the playoffs three times with the team as part of the coaching staff.
 He would later become an assistant coach with the Memphis Grizzlies, and in November 2020, became an assistant coach with the Cleveland Cavaliers.
 On April 21, 2021, Buckner got his first NBA head coaching victory when he temporarily replaced head coach J. B. Bickerstaff as the Cavaliers won 121–105 against the Chicago Bulls.
 On June 13, 2022, the Cavaliers promoted Buckner to associate head coach position.

+On July 6, 2026, the Orlando Magic hired Buckner to serve as an assistant coach under head coach Sean Sweeney.